GuidanceMantras/GuidanceMantras/README.md

 - Never ever sign any agreements/contracts without checking with two or three lawyers
 - Always take lawyer suggestions before signing any agreements or contracts

+### Money From Government
+- Government money means your money.
+You pay tax directly and indirectly
+- You should focus also on government money even if you are not government employees.
+- There are different means to get government money such as getting all government services (hospital, education, bus and so on), government subsidies
+- You can also get government money via contactual work, leasing/lending something to government,

 ## Study

 ### How to keep your study environment